-- Best two units of English (English Studies does not count) - Best 8 of the remaining units of Board Developed courses. - Only one Category B subject will be considered.
+- Best two units of English (English Studies may be counted as a Category B subject) - Best 8 of the remaining units of Board Developed courses. - Only one Category B subject will be considered.

 Some universities require to you to have studied certain subjects, or assume you have done so.
 The UAC publication "University Entry Requirements for Year 10 students" should be consulted if you have certain university courses in mind.
 Copies are available for loan in the Careers office at school.
 It is important to understand pre-requisites, assumed knowledge and recommended subjects.